Thursday, February 25, 2021

 Kerbis designed the Seven Continents Rotunda Building using an elaborate structural system consisting of one mile of heavy bridge cables spanning a 190-foot ceiling and measuring approximately five inches in thickness, considered by some to be a structural feat.
 This system resembles a sunburst pattern sheathed in concrete visible from the floor of this unique circular, public, two-story space.
 The Rotunda Building remains largely intact today but has faded from public use due to the closing of the original restaurants, the expansion of O'Hare Airport, and the difficulty of accessing the building beyond added security checkpoints.

 Preservation Chicago advocates for a greater appreciation, recognition, restoration, and Chicago Landmark status for this iconic building.
-As an extensive $8.5 billion O'Hare modernization effort is about to begin, the Seven Continents Rotunda Building should be retained end restored.
+The Seven Continents Rotunda Building should be retained and restored as an extensive $8.5 billion O'Hare modernization effort is about to begin.

 HISTORY

-Before O'Hare Airport was built, Chicago's Midway Airport (originally called Chicago Municipal Airport) on the Southwest Side of Chicago was the busiest airport in the country.
+Before O'Hare Airport was built, Chicago's Midway Airport (initially named Chicago Municipal Airport) on the Southwest Side of Chicago was the busiest in the country.
 Midway Airport was suffering from overcrowding and a lack of space for expansion.
 Orchard Field, a site northwest of the city, had 10 times the land that Midway occupied and was chosen in 1945 as a site for a new airport to be built.
 The airport opened to commercial air traffic in 1966.
 In the 1960s, work began on two new terminals, infrastructure, and support buildings for what is now known as O'Hare International Airport.
 The architectural firm of Naess & Murphy/C.F.
-Murphy Associates was commissioned to design most of this early work, and it was completed in 1963.
+Murphy Associates was commissioned to design most of this early work, completed in 1963.

 The Seven Continents Rotunda Building, designed by Gertrude Kerbis during her time at Naess & Murphy/C.F.
 Murphy Associates, was centrally located between the first two terminals at O'Hare Airport.
 The circular form of the Rotunda Building is covered by a shallow roof dome consisting of a concrete shell hung by metal cables from a steel support structure overhead.
-The circular two-story atrium, located at the building's central core, was also a terminal passageway in addition to being a grand space.
+The circular two-story atrium at the building's central core was also a terminal passageway and a grand space.
 It contains two floating sculptural staircases leading to a balcony on the mezzanine level above, which also wraps around the perimeter of the open atrium.

 The building's interior perimeter also included restaurants and a bar.
-People were able to gather and watch airplanes, take-off & land, and board on the adjacent tarmacs visible through the expansive two-story windows.
+People could gather, watch airplanes take off & land, and board on the adjacent tarmacs visible through the expansive two-story windows.

 The first level of the building contained an informal dining room, coffee shop, lunch counter, pancake shop, and cocktail lounge, all of which conformed to the curved perimeter of the building's exterior.
 In a soaring, two-story space with a cantilevered mezzanine on the second level, the mezzanine level appears to float within the larger space.
-This was a brilliant use and program, which formed a universal space for two distinct dining establishments stacked upon one another, with one being a casual dining room and the other an elegant dining facility.
+This was a brilliant use and program, forming a universal space for two distinct dining establishments stacked upon one another: a casual dining room and an elegant dining facility.

-The casual dining room and a coffee shop called 'The Tartan Tray,' which was a reference to the Scotsmen that had founded the Chicago-based Carson Pirie Scott & Company [1] department store.
+The casual dining room and a coffee shop called 'The Tartan Tray' referred to the Scotsmen who had founded the Chicago-based Carson Pirie Scott & Company [1] department store.
 The Carson Pirie Scott & Co. store at 1 South State Street at the corner of East Madison Street in Chicago's Loop had the Tartan Tray Cafeteria on the basement level.

-It was part of Carson's immense restaurant and foodservice division.
-Carson's operation provided food service to all of its regional stores, their cafes within the airport, and in-flight meals to airline passengers.
+It was part of Carson's immense restaurant and food service division.
+Carson's operation provided food service to its regional stores, cafes within the airport, and in-flight meals to airline passengers.
 Many of these meals were prepared on the ground floor/lower level of the building within the vast kitchens at the tarmac level.
-The ground floor also included a bakery, offices, storage, mechanical and electrical, and an employee cafeteria.
+The ground floor included a bakery, offices, storage, mechanical and electrical, and an employee cafeteria.

 Seven Continents Rotunda Building, with a view of the skylight and lighting after extensive and insensitive modifications.

 The mezzanine level, accessed in the two-story circular atrium core by the two floating staircases previously mentioned, was the location of the famed Seven Continents Restaurant and a second kitchen.
 It also included five private dining rooms that could be combined into one larger space.
-The Seven Continents Restaurant provided a fine dining experience where travelers from around the world could enjoy a meal in a very sophisticated setting overlooking the airfield and surrounded by works of art.
+The Seven Continents Restaurant provided a fine dining experience where travelers worldwide could enjoy a meal in a sophisticated setting overlooking the airfield and surrounded by art.
 They could also watch airplanes take off and land through expansive windows.
-The Seven Continents Restaurant became a destination for even elegant dining, even those not leaving the city on an airplane.
+The Seven Continents Restaurant became a destination for elegant dining, even those not leaving the city on a plane.
 It was dining at its best and was said to once rival restaurants elsewhere in the region.
-The building was known simply as "The Seven Continents," even though it really contained a vastly complex program of services and wide passages connecting two massive termini for airline customers.
+The building was known simply as "The Seven Continents," although it contained a vastly complex program of services and wide passages connecting two massive termini for airline customers.

-During the 1960s, airports throughout the country were expanding and building modem, futuristic structures to reflect the excitement of the Jet Age.
+During the 1960s, airports throughout the country were expanding futuristic structures to reflect the excitement of the Jet Age.
 In 1960, Pan Am built the flying saucer-shaped Worldport at John F. Kennedy (JFK) Airport, designed by Ives, Turano & Gardner Associated Architects, and Walther Prokosch ofTippets-AbbettMcDarthy- Stratton.
-Sadly Worldport was demolished in 2013.
-In 1962, Eero Saarinen's TWA Flight Center at JFK opened, and that same year Saarinen's terminal at Dulles International Airport outside of Washington D.C. was dedicated by President John F. Kennedy.
+Sadly, Worldport was demolished in 2013.
+In 1962, Eero Saarinen's TWA Flight Center at JFK opened, and that same year, Saarinen's terminal at Dulles International Airport outside of Washington, D.C., was dedicated by President John F. Kennedy.
 While portions of the original TWA Flight Center have been reconfigured, the Saarinen-designed head house at JFK has been renovated and now serves as a destination hotel for travelers.
 Eero Saarinen's Dulles Main Terminal remains a well-known landmark.
 In 1961, the Los Angeles International Airport LAX opened its Theme Building by William Pereira and Charles Luckman.
 This iconic flying saucer on stilts design remains at LAX.

-Completed in 1963, the centerpiece of Chicago's new O'Hare International Airport was the Rotunda Building designed by Gertrude Kerbis.
+Completed in 1963, the centerpiece of Chicago's new O'Hare International Airport was the Rotunda Building, designed by Gertrude Kerbis.
 The Rotunda Building remains largely intact and is one of the few remaining elements of O'Hare's Jet Age design and C.F.
-Murphy's contributions t.o this important early airport design.
-O'Hare's Rotunda Building was not only notable for its design but also for its trail-blazing female architect who was at the forefront of Chicago architecture working in the modern style in the 1960s.
+Murphy's contributions to this critical early airport design.
+O'Hare's Rotunda Building was notable for its design and trailblazing female architect, who was at the forefront of Chicago architecture, working in the modern style in the 1960s.

 Seven Continents Building / O'Hare Rotunda Building, exterior rendering.